allegro/grunt-maven-plugin/README.md

 * **showColors** : should Grunt and npm use color output; defaults to *false*
 * **filteredResources** : list of files (or expressions) that will be filtered using **maven-resources-plugin** when creating resources, remember to exclude those files from integrated workflow config, as else Grunt will override filtered values
+* **excludedResources** : list of files (or expressions) that will be excluded when creating resources, remember to exclude those files from integrated workflow config, as else Grunt will override filtered values
 * **disabled** : skip execution of plugin; defaults to *false*